mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 JPG export use this color as the default color to fill in transparency if you do not want to export transparency.

-If you come in from a program like :program:`Paint Tool Sai`, then using this option, or using :guilabel:`As canvas color` radio button at :guilabel:`Background:` section in the new file options, will allow you to work in a slightly more comfortable environment, where transparency isn't depicted with checkered boxes.
+If you come in from a program like :program:`Paint Tool SAI`, then using this option, or using :guilabel:`As canvas color` radio button at :guilabel:`Background:` section in the new file options, will allow you to work in a slightly more comfortable environment, where transparency isn't depicted with checkered boxes.